 Free Bet Blackjack by Evolution Gaming - the Worst of the Bunch

-This blackjack variation first debuted in Las Vegas casinos a decade or so ago.
-It also became available at many live dealer casinos after Evolution Gaming adapted it for online play in 2019.
+This blackjack variation debuted in Las Vegas casinos about a decade ago.
+It later became available at many live dealer casinos after Evolution Gaming adapted it for online play in 2019.

-The main peculiarity of this variant is that it enables players to double down or split their hands at no cost.
+The main feature of this variant is that it allows players to double down or split their hands at no cost.
 Sounds great, right?
-Well, we hate to break it to you but there is a catch and it nearly triples the house advantage.
+Well, we hate to break it to you, but there is a catch, and it almost triples the house edge.

-The main pitfall of playing Free Bet Blackjack is that if the dealer draws to 22, they push with the player instead of busting.
-This is basically the same as someone advertising free burger patties while requiring customers to pay thrice than normal for the bread bun.
+The chief pitfall of playing Free Bet Blackjack is that if the dealer draws to 22, they push with the player instead of busting.
+It is basically the same as someone advertising free burger patties while charging three times the regular price for the bun.

 Rules of Play in Free Bet Blackjack